pauldelatte/pauldelatte.github.io/_pages/code.md

 - The Zero-Beta Rate (2023): replication code in Python for portfolio construction and GMM estimation, available upon approval from the authors

+- Code for the computation of maximin priors and minimax rules (Kempthorne (1987) and Chamberlain (2000))

 ## Useful datasource

 - Macro/Finance: WRDS, FRED, BEA